sourcegraph/handbook/content/product-engineering/product/product_management/prioritizing.md

 # Prioritizing

+If you are looking for information on how to give feedback to the product team for something you need to be prioritized, see our instructions for [surfacing product feedback](../surfacing_product_feedback.md).
+Otherwise, this page describes different ways Product Managers think about prioritization for their areas.

 ## Personas

 We use personas to understand our users and what they need as we prioritize our work.
 More can be read on the [personas page](../../../marketing/personas.md) in the marketing handbook, which also links to a presentation with the actual personas in it.